Ghatak (1996 film): Production

-Kamal Haasan was originally signed to play the lead role and an advertisement was commissioned to appear in Screen magazine noting "Welcome back to the Hindi screen", pointing at the actor's return to Hindi films after 1985's Dekha Pyaar Tumhara.
+Kamal Haasan was originally signed to play the lead role and an advertisement was commissioned to appear in a Screen magazine noting "Welcome back to the Hindi screen", pointing at the actor's return to Hindi films after 1985's Dekha Pyaar Tumhara.
 However, due to no producer willing to back the actor in the film, Rajkumar Santoshi changed the star cast.

-Music and soundtrack
+Raveena Tandon was originally cast in the female lead role, but she withdrew from the film shortly after beginning filming.

+Soundtrack

 The background score of the film was composed by Vanraj Bhatia.
 The music for all but one song was composed by R. D. Burman.
-Only one song "Koi Jaye To Le Aaye" was composed by Anu Malik, and it became quite popular.
-The lyrics of the songs were penned by Majrooh Sultanpuri and Rahat Indori.
+Only one song "Koi Jaye To Le Aaye" was composed by Anu Malik.
+The lyrics were penned by Majrooh Sultanpuri and Rahat Indori.
+The song "Koi Jaye To Le Aaye" was remade as "Dil Dil Dil" in the 2025 Hindi feature film Ek Deewane Ki Deewaniyat.